MILVLG/anetqa-code/all-in-one/README.md

 # all-in-one

-Find the code and set-up instructions on the [all-in-one Github](https://github.com/showlab/all-in-one)
+The All-in-one implementation is derived from the [official repo](https://github.com/showlab/all-in-one) and adapt to ANetQA.

 ## Install Dependencies